xieyuheng/fidb-zero/docs/diary/2023-03-01-design-the-command-line-interface.md

 ```

 An app often need both website and database,
-but we do not want to `serve-reverse-proxy` twice
+but we do not want to `reverse-proxy:serve` twice
-and `login-reverse-proxy` twice.
+and `reverse-proxy:login` twice.

-Thus `serve-reverse-proxy` and should support multiple ports.
+Thus `reverse-proxy:serve` and should support multiple ports.

 ```
-fidb serve-reverse-proxy --port 443 --port 5108 \
+fidb reverse-proxy:serve --port 443 --port 5108 \
   --domain fidb.app \
   --database <directory> \
   --tls-cert /etc/letsencrypt/live/fidb.app/fullchain.pem \